kevinfAAA/kevs-portfolio-project-1-DRAFT/README.md

-# GETTING STARTED WITH GIS WEBSITE
+# GETTING STARTED WITH GIS

-## Description:
+## Description: Code Institute Student Project:

-### Code Institute Student Project:
+A website targeted to user’s who are interested in Geographic Information Systems (from here on known as GIS).
-A website targeted to user’s who are interested in Geographic Information Systems (From here on known as GIS.
 It showcases my HTML and CSS ability.

 # Table of Contents
 - [1.
 Introduction](#introduction)